 * Awe: bolstered by the faith of her followers, both who know they are such and those who do not, Nisaba can expose the spectral glow of her immortal life force to the world.
 This will overwhelm those within Very Near distance who fail a Willpower ACT against rank value 50.

-* Boon: having been venerated in some form or another for almost seven thousand years, Nisaba readily grants requests for power to others.
-She may do this with rank value 50 ability, bolstering magic or fueling entreaties for Inspiration, Plant Control, or Linguistics.
+* Boon: having been venerated in some form or another for almost seven thousand years, Nisaba readily grants power requests.
+She may do this with rank value 50 ability, bolstering magic or fueling Homogenization, Inspiration, Linguistics, or Plant Control entreaty spells.

 Inspiration: Nisaba is often prayed to for inspiration, particularly by those versed in the written arts, and she is generally happy to indulge those who do.
 She wields this ability at rank value 50, allowing a bonus Intellect ACT roll to those in need of an creative nudge.

 Linguistics: though Nabu has managed to steal some of her thunder, Nisaba is often credited with giving mere mortals the gift of writing.
 She is generally associated with the written form of every language, and as such, she can wield this ability at rank value 50.

 Plant Control: before she was associated with the work of scribes, Nisaba was initially a goddess of grains.
 Though rarely thought of in agricultural terms these days, she can induce growth in plant life, or otherwise manipulate it, with rank value 20 ability.

 Artist 3: while she originally was a goddess of grains, Nisaba grew to represent writing as the practice developed in ancient Sumer.
 Nisaba can spend up to 1d10 weeks per written work, after which she shall receive 30 times that amount of Fortune as a reward.